-- A. The full schedule is linked on the schedule page of my website and on Blackboard. - B. The schedule is tentative and subject to change.
+A. The full schedule is linked on the schedule page of my website and in Blackboard.

+B. The schedule is tentative and subject to change.
 I will change it only to best support our learning throughout the semester.
-Changes will be announced on Blackboard and in weekly "What's Going On?" videos. - C. You should make sure and refresh the digital version of the schedule on a regular basis in case I have updated and broken or moved web links. - D. This is our basic calendar:
+Changes will be announced on Blackboard and in weekly "What's Going On?" videos.

+- C. You should make sure and refresh the digital version of the schedule on a regular basis. - D. This is our basic calendar: